rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 Once created, you may edit or delete an image registry policy.

-Now let's create a custom policy in workspace ***tko-day1-ops-ws*** that blocks any container image that doesn't have the name busybox on it:
+Now let's create a custom policy in workspace ***tko-day1-ops-ws*** that blocks any container image that doesn't have the name `busybox`:

 <details>
 <summary><b>TMC Console</b></summary>